Celebrating International Chocolate Day

 The chocolate bar pictured above, is one of my favourites, and a terrific example of just how international chocolate can be.
 This chocolate is crafted in Switzerland by chocolate masters named Felchin, according to specifications given by Original Beans Chocolate, which is based in Amsterdam in the Netherlands.
 These bars are made from cocoa beans grown in Tanzania, Africa.
 They are of the ultra-rare category of cacao called Udzungwa Trinitario, a hybrid of Ecuadorian Nacional and Trinitario from Venezuela.
 I challenge you to find a bar more worthy of a celebratory salute on International Chocolate Day!

-International chocolate is high atop my mind these days as I prepare for a trip to Trinidad to serve as a judge at the 8th annual Trinidad Tobago World Cocoa and Chocolate Day Expo and Inbound Trade Mission at the Hyatt Recency Trinidad, October 4-5, 2019.
-In addition to the exciting itinerary for this event, which includes: a chocolate demo and sampling event, the opportunity to taste savoury culinary creations in the Chocolate Cuisine event, and an exotic series of taste sensations at the Rum and Chocolate tasting event.
-Following the two days of tastings and fun, I’ll have the opportunity to participate in some Agro Tourism Tours to cocoa farms and a visit to the International Cocoa Genebank Trinidad, the largest and most diverse cacao collection in the public domain.
+International chocolate is always high atop my mind, but it is great to keep locally produced chocolate in mind whenever and wherever you travel.
+The excitement rose as I prepared for a trip to Trinidad to serve as a judge at the 8th annual Trinidad Tobago World Cocoa and Chocolate Day Expo and Inbound Trade Mission at the Hyatt Recency Trinidad, in October, 2019, with an exciting itinerary that included a chocolate demo and sampling event, the opportunity to taste savoury culinary creations in the Chocolate Cuisine event, and an exotic series of taste sensations at the Rum and Chocolate tasting event.
+Following the two days of tastings and fun, I had the opportunity to participate in some Agro Tourism Tours to cocoa farms and a visit to the International Cocoa Genebank Trinidad, the largest and most diverse cacao collection in the public domain.

 This is exciting for me, as Trinidad is the birthplace of the Trinitario varietal of cacao, a hybrid of the Forastero and Criollo cacao varietals.
 Many chocolate makers including Original Beans use Trinitario beans to make their delicious chocolate as the quality and flavour are excellent, and the price more affordable than the highly coveted Criollo beans.